Ribbonlength of families of folded ribbon knots: Local geometry of folded ribbons

-\begin{corollary} The minimum folded ribbonlength needed to create a fold is 1, and occurs when $\theta=\nicefrac{\pi}{2}$. \end{corollary} \begin{proof} Set $w=1$, then the ribbonlength of the fold is just the length of the knot diagram of the fold.
-From Proposition~\ref{prop:fold-lengths}, this length is
+\begin{corollary} The minimum folded ribbonlength needed to create a fold is 1, and occurs when $\theta=\nicefrac{\pi}{2}$.
+In this case the fold consists of two identical right isosceles triangles whose equal sides have length $w$. \end{corollary} \begin{proof} From Corollary~\ref{cor:extended-fold} we have the ribbonlength of a fold from angle $\theta$ is